 Once you are done browning all of the meatballs (est 2 minutes on each side or 4 minutes using tongs to roll them around) add them to a long baking dish and put them in the oven for about 20 minutes (meatballs should have an internal temp of 165 degrees).
 Make sure you save the pan drippings for the next step.

 While the meatballs are cooking in the oven, you can start on my favorite part, THE SAUCE, yummy!!!
-Using the pan drippings from the meatballs, add 2 tablespoons of butter.
+Using the pan drippings from the meatballs, and keeping the heat the same, add 2 tablespoons of butter.
 If you have a fat separator, go ahead and remove the fat for a healthier meatball.
 I generally leave everything in though, just because it reduces one step for me and also because I only make this dish once a year and I like keeping all of the flavor for my sauce.
 It adds an extra richness to this special dish.

 Once your sauce has thickened to a desired consistency, lower the heat and add lingonberries and cream.
 Add meatballs back to the sauce and coat evenly.
 Since I usually make this for a large party or family gathering, I also make two bags of buttered egg noodles on the side.
 It makes the food go further and the noodles just soak up any leftover sauce and makes for the perfect winter meal.
 Add parsley to garnish.